Special Educational Needs

 - Writing and implementing the Special Education Needs Policy.

-- Working with class teachers and teaching assistants.
-Together we monitor pupil's progress through termly reviews.
+- Working with class teachers and teaching assistants to monitor pupil's progress.

 - Coordinating a range of interventions to support children’s needs.